Cray Pots designed for NZ conditions, Suitable for Boat and Beach use. Several different types, shapes and sizes available

 Suitable for all NZ EELS.

 Mating occurs within a few weeks of the female moult.
 Females bear up to 550,000 eggs depending on locality and their size.
 Eggs are carried under the tail, for up to 6 months before hatching.
 The eggs hatch into spider-like larvae that drift freely as part of the plankton in open waters for at least 9-12 months, where they fall prey to a variety of plankton feeders.
-The survivors may move considerable distances with ocean currents, returning to inshore areas to settle on the bottom as transparent puerulii, which resemble miniature adults.
-At this stage they may suffer heavy predation from bottom feeding fish, until they find adequate shelter.
+The survivors may move considerable distances with ocean currents, returning to inshore areas to settle on the bottom as transparent puerile, which resemble miniature adults.
+At this stage, they may suffer heavy predation from bottom-feeding fish until they find adequate shelter.
 Recreational fishing can have a significant impact on stocks in some areas.